anyForecast/anyforecast/README.rst

         Used for objects storage.

     * postgres
         By default, it is used for keeping mlflow results.
-However, the users can extend its purpose to their needs
+However, the users can extend its purpose to their needs-

     * rabbitmq
         Used as brocker and backend for Celery.

     * forecast_api
-        This is a dedicated container to the actual API code.
+        This is container hosts the actual API code, which is built using FastAPI and Celery as task queue manager.